Last Updated on: 17th July 2023, 05:36 pm

 Parrots synthesize psittacofulvins at their feather follicles, giving each species a distinctive feather color and pattern.
 Light refraction, not psittacofulvins, leads to blue or indigo feathers.

 White light bounces off the microscopic layers.
 Then, the red and yellow wavelengths cancel each other out.
-At the same time, blue light wavelengths reflect, causing a blue, purple, or violet appearance.
+At the same time, blue light wavelengths reflect, resulting in a blue, purple, or violet appearance.

-While parrots don’t derive their colors through diet, Comparative Biochemistry and Physiology found high levels of carotenoids in parrots’ blood, which appeared at the same time as feather growth.
+While parrots don’t derive their colors through diet, Comparative Biochemistry and Physiology found high levels of carotenoids in parrots’ blood during feather growth.

-Parrots use carotenoids for feather pigmentation but don’t deposit them in their feathers.
+Parrots use carotenoids for feather pigmentation but don’t deposit them in their feathers like other birds.

 Why Are Parrots Colorful?

-Parrots’ colors are essential to their survival, so they have bright plumage for these reasons:
+Parrots’ colors are essential to their survival, so they have beautiful plumage for these reasons:

 Most males are more colorful than females.
-According to Scientific American, this is due to natural selection, as females prefer brightly colored males as mates.
+According to Scientific American, this is due to natural selection, as females prefer brightly colored, healthy males as mates.

 During the mating season, males attract female parrots by showing off their vibrant plumage.
 Colors are also a way for females to determine the health and vitality of their mates.

-Males with dull feathers are more likely to have a health condition.
-Similarly, poor feather quality is sometimes the result of parasites, which female parrots want to avoid.
+Males with dull feathers are more likely to produce unhealthy offspring.
+Similarly, poor feather quality is sometimes the result of parasites, like mites and ticks, which female parrots want to avoid.

-Color also signifies immunity, parental abilities, and the likelihood of breeding success.
+Color signifies immunity, parental abilities, and the likelihood of breeding success.

 While some birds look similar to the human eye, parrots can see the entire UV spectrum.
-So, they can see fluorescent colors humans can’t, giving them a useful insight into a male’s mating potential.
+So, they can see fluorescent colors humans can’t, providing an insight into a male’s mating potential.

 Parrots compete with other birds for territory, which they need to feed, mate, protect themselves from predators, and raise their young.

-Parrots choose places that offer abundant food, water, and shelter.
-As a result, the best territory is attractive to other parrots, who’ll attack the dominant bird to gain control.
+Parrots choose places that have abundant food and water and provide shelter.
+As a result, the best territory is attractive to other parrots, who’ll seek to gain control.

-By showing off their vibrant colors, parrots dominate an area when they need to defend it.
+Parrots control an area when they need to defend it by showing off their vibrant colors.
 This is part of a visual display, which includes puffing up feathers, tail flicking, and wing spanning.

-Feather colors work as a communication tool between parrots, owners, and other animals.
+Feather colors are used for communication between parrots, owners, and other animals.
 For example, some parrots with red feathers use them as a warning to predators.

 Parrots use their colors to alert their flock that danger is nearby, allowing them to escape.